HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

     - In **Tablet** and **Mobile** views, **Area layout** overrides rows and columns without modifying the baseline **Desktop** configuration.
     - Layout modifications saved within a specific device context persist independently without affecting other viewports.

+**Button**

+The Button element functions as a pre-styled link element designed to look like a button out-of-the-box.
+It is ideal for quickly deploying Call-To-Action (CTA) links without needing to manually build standard link elements from scratch.

+- By clicking the button directly on the canvas, you can enable inline editing of its text content.
+- The destination URL or `href` is easily supplied via the button configuration menu.
+- When clicking the button in Preview mode, it seamlessly redirects to the provided URL.
+- You can easily adjust button styles based on your preference using the available options in the style panel.
+- The element generates clean, standardized markup (for example, `<a href="..." class="pd-button-defclass">`).

+**Video**

+The Video element empowers users to seamlessly add video elements to presentation templates without any manual HTML coding.
+You can quickly integrate product demos or tutorial videos by simply dragging, dropping, and supplying the URL.

+The element automatically generates clean HTML based on the source, outputting a standard `<video>` tag with `<source>` and fallback text, or an `<iframe>` for YouTube embeds.
+You can easily configure extensive customizations for the video, such as width, height, margins, paddings, and borders, via the style panel to fit any presentation layout perfectly.

+The Video element operates in three distinct render states on the canvas:

+- **Initial Placeholder:** An initial placeholder appears upon drag-and-drop.
+It displays as a 300x200px grey box with a video icon when sources are empty or if the Broken Video flag is set, and it resets on new URL input.
+- **Non-YouTube Native Video:** This state supports formats such as an MP4 supplied via an external URL or from HCL DAM video asset URL.
+- **Auto-detected YouTube iframe embed:** This state supports YouTube embeds through auto-detection.
+Pattern matching supports `youtube.com/watch?v=`, `youtube.com/embed/`, and `youtu.be/` formats.
+However, it does not support YouTube Shorts URLs (`youtube.com/shorts/`), which are treated as unrecognized and rendered as the placeholder state.

+**Custom HTML**

+The Custom HTML element provides full authoring flexibility by allowing you to enter raw HTML markup into a dedicated multiline code editor.
+This element is useful for embedding third-party iframes (such as YouTube, analytics scripts, or custom widgets) or authoring complex enterprise templates that require custom markup beyond the standard predefined components.

+- **Safe Editing and Rendering:** Content is rendered on the canvas via a shadow DOM and sanitized for safe editing.
+Executable content (like `<script>`, `on*` handlers, and `javascript:` URIs) is neutralized during template design to prevent accidental execution, while the actual markup is safely preserved and stored for the backend.
+- **Shadow DOM Scoping:** Any `<style>` rules you supply are automatically scoped to the shadow tree, preventing your custom styles from leaking into the global Presentation Designer UI.
+Document-level selectors like `body` and `html` are automatically rewritten so the rules apply directly to the element.
+- **Orphaned Tag Handling:** The element automatically wraps orphaned closing tags in comments (for example, `<!-- </tag> -->`) to ensure structural consistency between the canvas and the final preview without losing any data.

 ### Content elements

 Content elements (for example, ```[Element context="current" type="content" key="Element name"]```) are elements from a content template.
 You can search for a content template from which you want to pick elements from.
 Placeholders are rendered on the canvas in place of the elements.